How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 *Most gyms require 16 oz for sparring — always check your coach’s rules.

 The right glove should feel secure, not restrictive.
-A bad fit leads to awkward fist formation, aching fingers, and wrist strain — especially for beginners.
+A bad fit leads to awkward fist formation and wrist strain.

 1) Measure